timetoleafs/radiodelay4bowen/index.md

 4) Hit the play button under **Control**

-And voila!
-You now have the sweet dolcet tones of Bowen's "Holy Mackinaws!"
-"Wee Willy Nylander," "Bless you boys!" etc. etc. etc. pumping through your speakers as your play by play all in sync with your video.
+Holy Mackinaw!
+You now have the sweet dolcet tones of Bowen's call pumping through your speakers all in sync with the video feed.

 ________________________________________